-1. Communicate with your bank before travelling with money
+1. Communicate with your bank before travelling

 2. Don’t rely on travel money cards or traveller’s cheques